Sugar options for consumers

 ‘I want protection against rising prices, but I’d also like to benefit if prices fall.’

-You are a consumer (buyer) of wheat and would like to have protection against rising wheat prices but also the opportunity to benefit if prices fall.
+You are a consumer (buyer) of sugar and would like to have protection against rising sugar prices but also the opportunity to benefit if prices fall.

 How it works

-After credit approval, you enter into a wheat option with the Bank.
+After credit approval, you enter into a sugar option with the Bank.
 You will specify the call strike price, the transaction amount and the exercise date/s.
 We will determine the premium.